INCF/swc-specification/README.md

 Column index | Field | Description
 --- | --- | ---
-1 | SampleID | Sample identifier.
+1 | Index | Sample identifier.
 A positive integer.
-2 | TypeID | Type identifier
+2 | Type | Type identifier
-3 | x | X-position in micrometers
+3 | X | X-position in micrometers
-4 | y | Y-position in micrometers
+4 | Y | Y-position in micrometers
-5 | z | Z-position in micrometers
+5 | Z | Z-position in micrometers
-6 | r | Radius in micrometers (half the cylinder thickness) 7 | ParentID | Parent sample identifier.
+6 | R | Radius in micrometers (half the cylinder thickness) 7 | Parent | Parent sample identifier.

 The basic set of types used in NeuroMorpho.org SWC files are:
 TypeID | Description